hvtran21/tech-news-app/README.md

 # Tech News App

 A cross-platform React Native app for browsing, saving, and filtering the latest technology news.
-No sign ups, or emails required.
+None of your personal info required.

 ---